Chief executive officer: United States

 In the US, the term "chief executive officer" is used primarily in business, whereas the term "executive director" is used primarily in the not-for-profit sector.
 These terms are generally mutually exclusive and refer to distinct legal duties and responsibilities.
-The CEO is the highest-ranking executive in a company, making corporate decisions, managing operations, allocating resources, and serving as the main point of communication between the board of directors and the company.
+The CEO is the highest-ranking executive in a company, making corporate decisions, managing operations, allocating resources, and being the main point of communication between the board of directors and the company.